Mencap

-The Royal Mencap Society is a charity based in the United Kingdom that works with people with a learning disability.
-Its Charity Number is 222377.
+The Royal Mencap Society is a charity based in the United Kingdom that works with people with learning disabilities.

 History

 Established by Judy Fryd in 1946 as The National Association of Parents of Backwards Children, the organisation changed its name to The National Society for Mentally Handicapped Children in 1955, becoming The Royal Society for Mentally Handicapped Children and Adults following patronage from Queen Elizabeth The Queen Mother and Elizabeth II in 1981.

 Fryd had written to Nursery World magazine inviting other parents to contact her.
 Many wrote back expressing their anger and sorrow at the lack of services for their children.

-Since 1969 the Society has been commonly known by the abbreviation "Mencap" (presumably from Mentally Handicapped) and, in 2002, its full legal name was shortened to the Royal Mencap Society.
+Since 1969 the Society has been commonly known by the abbreviation "Mencap" and, in 2002, its full legal name was shortened to the Royal Mencap Society.

 In 1955, the Society opened its first project, the Orchard Dene short-stay residential home.
 In 1958, it launched a ground-breaking project called the Brooklands Experiment.
 This compared the progress of children with a learning disability who lived in a hospital with a group of children who were moved to a small family environment and cared for using educational activities modelled on those in "ordinary" nurseries.
 After two years, the children in the home-like environment showed marked improvements in social, emotional and verbal skills.
 The success of the experiment was published around the world.

 Mencap also provides help and support through supported living, supported employment, respite services, organised activities, systemic and individual advocacy, and outreach support.
 It has an individual membership organisation with a local network of more than 450 affiliated groups.
 Mencap's work is membership-driven, and thanks to its work for the welfare of young people, it is a member of The National Council for Voluntary Youth Services (NCVYS).